tempestphp/tempest-docs/src/Web/Documentation/content/main/1-essentials/05-models.md

 ## Overview

-Any object with typed public properties can represent a model, these object don't have to implement anything:
+Any object with public, typed properties can represent a model—these objects don't have to implement anything, they may be plain-old PHP objects.

 ```php app/Book.php
 use Tempest\Validation\Rules\Length;